Quantum-Yeti/ScratchBoard/README.md

 ## Features

 - **Scratch Notes:** Create colorful, draggable, and resizable sticky notes with auto-save.
-- **Basic Markdown Text Formatting:** Use markdown formatting to jot down notes and preview the html version side by side in a preview panel.
+- **Basic Markdown Text Formatting:** Use Markdown formatting to jot down notes and preview the html version side by side in a preview panel.
 - **Dashboard:** Modern dashboard that includes statistics, graphs, and helpful widgets.
 - **Sidebar Navigation:** Quickly switch between different views of the app.
 - **Execute Batch Files:** Quickly select and execute a windows batch file.
 - **Pac-Man Game:** Take a break with a built-in, playable Pac-Man game.
 - **Custom Colors:** Change the color of your scratch notes using the color picker.
-- **Mac Vendor Lookup:** Search a MAC address to find the company and country of origin.
+- **Mac Vendor Lookup:** Query a MAC address to find the company and country of origin.
 - **Contacts Rolodex:** Add, edit, and delete contacts with names, emails, phone numbers, and websites.
 - **Quick Links/References:** Add and delete quick links to helpful online resources.
 - **Timezone Clocks:** View the military time for each timezone within the United States.